 In her short time in Congress, Sewell has held several leadership positions, including Freshman Class President in the 112th Congress.
 This current term, she was selected by Democratic leadership to serve as a Chief Deputy Whip, and sits on the prestigious Steering and Policy Committee which sets the policy direction of the Democratic Caucus.
-Congresswoman Sewell is a member of the Congressional Black Caucus and is Vice Chair of the New Democrat Coalition.
-She is also Co-Chair of the newly formed Voting Rights Caucus.
+Congresswoman Sewell is a member of the Congressional Black Caucus where she is Co-Chair of the Voting Rights Task Force.
+She is a Vice Chair of the New Democrat Coalition; Co-Chair of the Congressional Voting Rights Caucus; Vice-Chair of the Congressional HBCU Caucus; and Co-Chair of the Rural Caucus.

 A proud product of Alabama’s rural Black Belt, Congresswoman Sewell was the first black valedictorian of Selma High School.
 She is an honors graduate of Princeton University and Oxford University in England and received her law degree from Harvard Law School.